exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 hashes of files to the blockchain.
 It also allows checking whether a file with a certain hash has been submitted to the blockchain already.

-The implemented service relies on the Exonum time oracle to determine the current blockchain time value.
+The implemented service relies on the Exonum Time Oracle to determine the current blockchain time value.

 You can view and download the full source code of this tutorial at